 Nothing quiets the mind and provides clarity like prayer and/or meditation.

-Irrespective of what you believe in, finding time to be in silence will provide you with the benefits needed to find singular focus and mental clarity.
+Irrespective of what you believe in, finding time to be silent will provide you with the benefits needed to find singular focus and mental clarity.

 Read more on how to break out of toxic beliefs.